In the Office of State Ethics this class is accountable for directing the staff and operations of the Legal Division.

 Receives administrative direction from the Executive Director.

-Directs the staff of the Legal Division.
+Directs staff of division.

 EXAMPLES OF DUTIES